Learning Love

 It doesn’t ask much, it doesn’t give much, it doesn’t comfort, it doesn’t annoy.

-It exists this vanilla love as a loose binding.
+It exists this vanilla love.

 But even the most basic of love has to be practiced.